 Policies, Statements & Disclaimers

 Wytheville Community College provides its website, catalog, handbooks, and any other printed materials or electronic media for your general guidance.
-The college does not guarantee that the information contained within them, including, but not limited to, the contents of any page that reside under the DNS registrations of http://www.wcc.vccs.edu (including the associated WCC social media sites on Facebook, Twitter, and YouTube) is up-to-date, complete and accurate, and individuals assume any risks associated with relying upon such information without checking other credible sources, such as a student's academic advisor.
+The college does not guarantee that the information contained within them, including, but not limited to, the contents of any page that reside under the DNS registrations of http://www.wcc.vccs.edu (including the associated WCC social media sites on Facebook, Twitter, YouTube, Instagram, LinkedIn, or TikTok) is up-to-date, complete and accurate, and individuals assume any risks associated with relying upon such information without checking other credible sources, such as a student's academic advisor.
 In addition, a student's or prospective student's reliance upon information contained within these sources, or individual program catalogs or handbooks, when making academic decisions does not constitute, and should not be construed as, a contract with the college.
 Further, the college reserves the right to make changes to any provision or requirement within these sources, as well as changes to any curriculum or program, whether during a student's enrollment or otherwise.
 Links or references to other materials and websites provided in the above-referenced sources are also for information purposes only and do not constitute the college's endorsement of products or services referenced.

 Web Privacy Statement